dokester/BayesicFitting/docs/Dimensions.md

     d_N(x) ~ d_2(x)^(N-1)

 In figure 1 we display the distributions for a number of spheres in several dimensions from 2 to 1024.
-The bulk of the space in this projection is around zero with an average distance of at most sqrt(1/N).
+The bulk of the points in this projection is around zero with an average distance of sqrt(1/N).

 <table><tr>
 <td style="width: 40px;">  </td>